"I've often thought of my ministry as a wedge plowing a field that is

 They attempt to reach general agreement on basic matters of faith and social policy.
 The

 Japan) voted to accept female priests.
-With this development, the majority of provinces
+With this development, most provinces

-will now consider women for ordination.
-Some provinces have consecrated women as bishops;
+now consider women for ordination.
+A few provinces have consecrated women as bishops.
+Sadly, most still refuse.

-the Anglican Communion had refused to consider female candidates as eligible for
+the Anglican Communion had refused to consider any female candidates as eligible for

-ordination to the priesthood, no matter what their qualifications.
+ordination to the priesthood, no matter what their qualifications or talents.
 There was little discussion on the matter.

 However, in the 1960s, the